sculptor/sculptor.github.io/documentation/advanced-tutorial.md

 }
 ~~~

 A Spring advice will catch all exceptions that are thrown from the Services.
 This advice will log all SystemExceptions to the error log.
-ApplicationExceptions are logged at debug level.
-Log4j is used for the logging.
+ApplicationExceptions are logged at debug level. [slf4j][4] is used for the logging.

+### ServiceContext

-The ServiceContext class is needed to support logging and audit trail functionality through the tiers of an application.
-A ServiceContext object will typically be sent through all tiers, and represents the context in which a business service is called.
+The `ServiceContext` class is needed to support logging and audit trail functionality through the tiers of an application.
+A `ServiceContext` object will typically be sent through all tiers, and represents the context in which a business service is called.
 It contains information about the user and ids for the session and request.

-The first parameter of each method in the Services is a ServiceContext parameter.
+The first parameter of each method in the Services is a `ServiceContext` parameter.
 This is generated automatically.
-In front of the Services there is an advice, which stores this ServiceContext object in a thread local variable, ServiceContextStore, to make sure that it is available everywhere within that request in the tier.
+In front of the Services there is an advice, which stores this `ServiceContext` object in a thread local variable, `ServiceContextStore`, to make sure that it is available everywhere within that request in the tier.
 When calling remote methods it must be passed as a method parameter.

-It is possible to skip the generation of ServiceContext, see [Developer's Guide](devlopers-guide#serviceContext).
+It is possible to skip the generation of `ServiceContext`, see [Developer's Guide](devlopers-guide#serviceContext).

 ## Alternative Notation